sing1179/CodePilot/README.md

 # CodePilot

-“An open-source AI engineer that watches your repo, understands your codebase, and automates your dev workflows.”
+An open-source AI engineer that watches your repo, understands your codebase, and automates your dev workflows.

 ## Project Description